MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

 The following software is installed as part of the tutorial later:

-* [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools) - to use Azure Functions 3.x
+* [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools) - to develop, run, and debug Azure Functions on your local workstation

 ## 1. Sign in to Azure in Visual Studio Code